nicholas-fong/Hong-Kong-Trails-GPX-KML/Trail-Markers/README.md

 `Design flaw` The use of truncated grid reference to locate a friend/hiker in distress could be an inferior approach because of the ambigious grid zone in Lantau Trail and MacLehose Trail.
 It will likely cause confusion and error.

 `Discovery` The sign post's identifier gives more useful information, e.g.
-<br>Sign post M115 (prefix M denotes MacLehose Trail) is at lat lon 22.348108, 114.153725.
+<br>Sign post M115 (prefix M denotes MacLehose Trail) is at lat/lon 22.348108, 114.153725.
-<br>Sign post H062 (prefix H denotes Hong Kong Trail) is at lat lon 22.260450, 114.21352.
+<br>Sign post H062 (prefix H denotes Hong Kong Trail) is at lat/lon 22.260450, 114.21352.
-<br>Sign post L047 (prefix L denotes Lantau Trail) is at lat lon 22.22656, 113.8668.
+<br>Sign post L047 (prefix L denotes Lantau Trail) is at lat/lon 22.22656, 113.8668.
-<br>Sign post W128 (prefix W dentoes Wilson Trail) is at lat lon 22.4928, 114.23158.
+<br>Sign post W128 (prefix W dentoes Wilson Trail) is at lat/lon 22.4928, 114.23158.

 `Final Product` Latitude and longitude (WGS84) for all the trail markers (sign posts) are contained in All-576-markers.gpx and All-576-markers.kml.
 The GPX file can be visualized using [GPXSee](http://www.gpxsee.org) or [notepad++](https://notepad-plus-plus.org/).
 If need be, imported into a mobile device for field work (e.g. maintenance/S&R).
 The KML file can be imported to Google Earth or Google My Maps.
+The GeoJSON file can be imported to GIS for further manipulations.

-Optionally, append/import these markers (waypoints) to the hiking trails.
+Optionally, append/import these markers (waypoints) to the hiking trails on mobile devices.

 `Footnote` <br>1.8 km of Wilson Trail and Hong Kong Trail overlap each other near Jardine's Lookout.
 Hence 5 strangely labelled trail markers exist in that area: H053;W009 H054;W010 H055;W011 H056;W012 H057;W013